elliotwutingfeng/Inversion-DNSBL-Generator/README.md

 ### Download Google Safe Browsing API hashes

-> :warning: As of 15 September 2022, the following command will make around 6000 calls (exact number depends on number of hashes in Google's dataset) to Google Safe Browsing API.
+> :warning: As of 4 August 2023, the following command will make around 9000 calls (exact number depends on number of hashes in Google's dataset) to Google Safe Browsing API.
 As the daily limit is 10,000 calls, `--update-hashes` should be run no more than once every 24 hours.

 ```bash
 python3 main.py --update-hashes --vendors google